IS GASTRIC BYPASS SURGERY RIGHT FOR ME?

 SAVING LIVES THROUGH SURGICAL INTERVENTION

-If you’re also interested in learning about other bariatric surgeries like the gastric sleeve surgery or the gastric band conversion surgery, you can speak to Dr. Prokurat or a member of our New Jersey gastric bypass team.
+If you’re also interested in learning about other bariatric surgeries like the gastric sleeve surgery or the gastric band conversion surgery, you can speak to Dr. Prokurat or a member of our New Jersey team.

 HOW DOES GASTRIC BYPASS SURGERY HELP YOU LOSE WEIGHT?